zapier/visual-builder/docs/_docs/faq.md

 ![Zapier visual builder code mode](https://cdn.zapier.com/storage/photos/5abf045cf0b8f3cce37d05d51071d6e9.png) _Each API call pane in Zapier visual builder includes a code mode toggle_

-Zapier visual builder includes a form to add API endpoint URLs and choose the API call type, then automatically includes any authentication details and input form data with the API call.
-You can additionally set any custom options your API may need, including custom URL params, HTTP headers, and request body items.
-Zapier then parses JSON encoded responses into individual output fields to use in subsequent Zap steps.
+The Zapier visual builder includes a form to add API endpoint URLs and choose the API call type, then automatically includes any authentication details and input form data with the API call.
+You can also set any custom options your API may need, including custom URL params, HTTP headers, and request body items.
+Zapier then parses JSON-encoded responses into individual output fields to use in subsequent Zap steps.

 This is the best way to set up most API calls and options in Zapier integration authentication, triggers, and actions.

 If your API calls need more customization, however, or your API response is in a non-JSON format, you will need to write custom JavaScript code to handle your API call and/or response parsing.
-Zapier visual builder includes a _Switch to Code Mode_ toggle on every API request, similar to the one pictured above, that switches that specific API call to code mode.
+The Zapier visual builder includes a _Switch to Code Mode_ toggle on every API request, similar to the one pictured above, that switches that specific API call to code mode.

 > **Remember:** Code Mode is a toggle.
 Code Mode and Form Mode are saved separately; changes to one do not affect the other.
 The settings in the currently visible editor are the ones Zapier uses in your integration.

 The first time you switch to code mode, Zapier copies everything entered in the API request form, including any custom options added, and converts them to JavaScript code.
-It then changes the UI to code mode where you can add code for your API call.
+It then changes the UI to code mode, where you can add code for your API call.

 In code mode, you can write JavaScript code, using Zapier's default code as a base or writing custom code.
 Use the `z.object` for Zapier specific features, including `z.console` to write to the console log, `z.JSON` to parse JSON, `z.errors` to take action on errors, and more.
 Check [Zapier's CLI Z Object docs](https://zapier.github.io/zapier-platform-cli/#z-object) for details.